 - Non-Biodegradable Products: Man-made substances, such as plastic, metal, glass, glossy cardboard will never breakdown.

 Composting Tools You’ll Need

 - Sealed bucket or container to store kitchen scraps in.
-You can choose one as plain or pretty as you like.

 - Spading Fork

 - That’s it really you don’t need anything fancy!